-The American Heart Association (AHA) notes that regular exercise leads to heart-healthy habits that can counter conditions like obesity, high blood pressure, and poor cholesterol levels, which can cause heart attack and stroke.
+The American Heart Association (AHA) notes that regular exercise leads to heart-healthy habits.
+This can prevent conditions like obesity, high blood pressure, and poor cholesterol levels, which can lead to heart attack and stroke.
 Use these findings to inspire you to keep up an active lifestyle, with guidance from your doctor.

-In general, as people age, they become less physically active.
-According to the AHA, nearly 40 percent of people over age 55 report participating in no leisure exercise.
-Yet, as we become older, we need more regular exercise, not less.
-The AHA notes that 65 percent of all adults are obese or overweight and the number continues to increase.
+In general, as people age they become less physically active.
+But as we become older, we need more regular exercise, not less.
+The AHA notes that 69 percent of all adults are obese or overweight, and that number continues to increase.

 - dying from heart disease